-- 6000.
+6000.
 Operations Management (1.5).
 Pr., graduate standing.
 Prepares students to become better managers in facing the competitive challenge of effectively managing organizational resources to produce goods or provide services to the customer.
-May not be used as an elective. - 6750.
+May not be used as an elective.

+6750.
 Operations Research (3).
 Pr., graduate standing.
 The application of operations research methods to business and economic problems.
 The methods include linear programming, network analysis, game theory, queing theory, simulation and Markovian processes.

-- 6760.
+6760.
 Forecasting (3).
 Pr., QMTD 6740, graduate standing.
-Time series forecasting and dynamic modeling using the Box-Jenkins approach to include univariate models and transfer functions. - 6900.
+Time series forecasting and dynamic modeling using the Box-Jenkins approach to include univariate models and transfer functions.

+6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
-May be repeated up to six (6) hours. - 6924.
+May be repeated up to six (6) hours.

+6924.
 Internship in Decision Sciences (1-3).
 Pr., departmental approval.
 Provides students with the opportunity to gain valuable insight through practical accounting experience so they may better correlate their academic experience with a professional, real-world environment.
-Business or decision science elective credit. - 6970.
+Business or decision science elective credit.

+6970.
 Special Problems/Special Topics (3).
 Pr., graduate standing.
 Variable content within the classroom setting.
 May be repeated up to six (6) hours.

+Statistics for Business and Economics (ECST)

+6100.
+Business Statistics (1.5).
+Pr., graduate standing.
+Basic statistical methods as applied to business.
+Includes descriptive measures, probability distributions, sampling distributions and classical estimation and testing.
+May not be used as an elective.

+6740.
+Data Analysis for Managers (3).
+Pr., ECST 6100 or equivalent, graduate standing.
+With the continuing development of computer-based information systems, the quantity of data available to the manager is increasing rapidly.
+Designed to provide the manager with the statistical literacy needed to function as an effective decision maker in today's data intense environment.